 Different Parking Lots/Different Access

-There are two parking lots that give access to the tunnel and the peak.
+There are two parking lots that give access to the trailhead for the Ely’s Peak hike.
+Knowing which one to use can save you a ton of time and confusion.

 Parking Lot #1

-The first parking lot at 123rd Ave.
-W. is, from what we can gather, a Munger Trail access point.
+The first parking lot, is located at 123rd Ave.
+W., is a Munger Trail access point.

-From the parking lot, go right on the paved Munger Trail towards Duluth.
-After crossing a railroad bridge, and just before the trail enters a large rock cut, you’ll see the Superior Hiking Trail (SHT) enter the woods on your left.
-Here’s the SHT sign.
+From the parking lot, head right on the paved Munger Trail towards Duluth.
+After crossing a railroad bridge, just before the trail enters a large rock cut, you’ll see the Superior Hiking Trail (SHT) enter the woods on your left.
+Look for the SHT sign.

 Parking Lot #2

-This parking lot is not far from the 123rd Ave.
+This parking lot is located near the 123rd Ave.
 West lot.
-You just continue on Beck’s Road, cross a railroad bridge, and it will be on your right.
+Continue on Beck’s Road, cross a railroad bridge, and the parking lot will be on your right.
 This lot provides the easiest way to the DWP tunnel.

 From the parking lot, take the wooden pathway, ascend a staircase, and take the flat dirt path to your right.
-This trail is called the DWP trail and it will lead you to the tunnel in less than a ½ mile.
+This trail is called the DWP trail, and it will lead you to the tunnel in less than a half-mile.

 From the south end of the tunnel (the end you first came upon from the trail), you can reach Ely’s Peak by connecting with the SHT.
 There are four unmarked trails at the tunnel entrance.
 You’ll want the one to the lower right.